jbehave/jbehave-osgi/README.md

 #JBehave OGSi

-JBehave OGSi was created to be able to execute JBehave stories inside an OSGi environment.
+JBehave OGSi was created to able to execute JBehave BDD like stories inside any OSGi environment.

-For now it can be used together with Tycho to test bundles deployed in an Eclipse Equinox container, RCP products using SWTBot deployed as bundles.
+You can use it to test any kind of OSGi applications that requires to be executed inside a OSGi Container as an Eclipse RCP/SWT applications, OSGi Services, etc.
+It can be used with:
+   - Tycho or Pax-Exam in a Maven building;
+   - inside any IDE that provides a Junit OSGi environment as Eclipse PDE JUnit Plug-in Test;
+   - Interactively inside any OSGi Container that uses Felix GoGo commands (for now only Equinox command is being provided);

-It is composed by 3 basic components:
+It is composed by these components:

 - jbehave-osgi-bundles/org.jbehave.osgi.core, that wraps the JBehave Core API and exposes its functionalities;
 - jbehave-osgi-bundles/org.jbehave.osgi.web, that wraps the JBehave Web API and let it be used together with the JBehave-OSGi Core;
 - jbehave-osgi-bundles/org.jbehave.osgi.interactive that provides a way to interactively run stories in any OSGi container.
 - jbehave-osgi-equinox, which supply Equinox specifics features, as the Felix GoGo based console command that works with JBehave OSGi Interactive.

+* the minimum OSGI version needed is 4.3.

 ## Bulding JBehave for OSGi

+### Get the sources

 1) Clone the JBehave-OSGi git repository into your machine:

 	git clone git://github.com/jbehave/jbehave-osgi.git

-* the minimum OSGI version needed is 4.3.

 The JBehave-OSGi components uses different approach to being built.